Part of the Care Home Software Guide

 Best for: Care homes that prioritise rich, person-centred care records and want a modern, intuitive interface for frontline carers.

 Nourish was built specifically for the care sector, covering residential, nursing, and domiciliary settings.
-Where it stands out from most care planning software is in the interface: the tools are designed to be used by frontline staff at the point of care, with a mobile interface that makes recording daily notes, observations, and care interactions straightforward.
+The interface is where it stands out from most care planning software.
+Frontline staff use the tools at the point of care.
+The mobile interface keeps daily notes, observations and care interactions simple to record.

 The platform focuses on care outcomes and evidence-based recording.
 CQC reporting is built in.
-Nourish also offers a family portal that gives relatives visibility of their loved one's care records, which can reduce complaint handling and improve family relationships.
+Nourish also offers a family portal.
+Relatives can see their family member's care records, which cuts complaint handling and improves relationships.

 The limitation: Nourish does not offer the same breadth of back-office integration as Access.
 Rostering, HR, and payroll require separate systems.
 For homes that need a comprehensive operational platform, Nourish is a care-focused tool that will need to sit alongside other systems.